nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   - email of lucas@gmail.com
   - address of 18 Evelyn road

-### 2.4.2 Add a person to a project `addtoproject`
+### 2.4.2 Adds a person to a project `addtoproject` (Niaaz)

-Add an existing person to the current project, making them a teammate.
+Adds an existing person to the current project, making them a teammate.

 Valid scopes: `PROJECT`, `TASK`, `TEAMMATE`.